Matter4478/GetMac/README.md

 Find the MacOS version you're looking for and press download.
 In your Downloads directory a folder GetMac will appear.
 Inside GetMac a folder with the current date will be created containing the os packages.

+To download certain pieces of the package: right-click on the macos version number and scroll to the file of choice and click it.

 # Known bugs
+- Due to swiftui apps being annoying windows can't self destruct.

 # Planned Features
 - Mount EFI (Anyone that can teach me how to elegantly call a root privelege Process in swift?)